-1.5 Maintain a collaborative working relationship with Ever Active Schools:
+1.5 Maintain a Collaborative Working Relationship with Ever Active Schools:

-- 1.5.1 Communicate regularly with EAS Director. - 1.5.2 Attend the EAS Steering Committee meetings. - 1.5.3 Represent the Council at the annual Ever Active Schools Conference. - 1.5.4 Schedule and attend meetings as required with EAS Director, ATA Staff Advisor and ATA EAS Advisor. - 1.5.5 Represent HPEC, or appoint a Table Officer Representative, when hiring a new EAS Director and key EAS leadership positions.
+- 1.5.1 Communicate regularly with EAS Director. - 1.5.2 Attend the EAS Steering Committee meetings. - 1.5.3 Represent the Council at the annual Ever Active Schools Conference. - 1.5.4 Schedule and attend meetings as required with EAS Director, ATA Staff Advisor and ATA EAS Advisor.

-1.6 Act on behalf of HPEC:
+1.6 Act on Behalf of HPEC: